Drug

 Use this medication regularly to get the most benefit from it.
 To help you remember, use it at the same times each day.

-Limit drinking of water and other fluids while using this medication, especially in children and older adults.
-Consult your doctor for details.
-If you find that you are drinking more fluids than directed, tell your doctor right away.
+Limit water and other fluids while using this medication, especially in children and older adults.
+Consult your doctor for more details.
+If you find that you are drinking more fluid than directed, tell your doctor right away.
 Your treatment will need to be adjusted.

 Tell your doctor if your condition does not get better or if this medication stops working well.